 Employers can take a “tip credit” of up to $5.12 per hour.
 Tipped employees must be paid a minimum of $2.13 per hour.
 In Kansas a tipped employee is someone who receives more than $20 in tips per month.

 Student workers and interns can be paid 85 percent of the minimum wage rate, or $6.16 per hour up to 20 hours per week at certain employers (such as work-study programs at universities and colleges).

 Any new employee under the age of 20 can be paid a training wage of $4.25 per hour for the first 90 days of work

 Under the Fair Labor Standards Act (FLSA), some employees are considered exempt.

 There are no plans to change the minimum wage in Kansas this year.
-But there are conversations about increasing the minimum wage rate in 2021 and bey
+But there are conversations about increasing the minimum wage rate in legislation that is currently being proposed.

 How should small business owners prepare for changes to the Kansas minimum wage?